 Virchew: Recommendations to Customers (This is important.)

-After two years of results and feedback (plus, our experience with our veterinary partnerships) we’re sharing this very important, 'Recommendations' blog with you for the benefit of your dog's successful transition to Virchew's LOVE Bowl - meals and treats.
+After 3 years of results and feedback (plus, our experience with our veterinary partnerships) we’re sharing this very important blog with you for the benefit of your dog's successful transition to Virchew's LOVE Bowl - meals and treats.

 First and foremost: Our products and services are not a replacement for the expert care and advice provided by your veterinarian.
 Any dietary or healthcare changes should be made under their guidance, especially in the case of existing underlying health conditions.

 We'll be adding this important information to our ever-growing FAQ section, however, we wanted to be very, very clear here in a special blog post with regards to key factors that could assist your dog's happy transition to Virchew.

 Although rarely, we have heard back from new customers that have not followed these recommendations when first transitioning to Virchew.
 Their experience was not as positive as it could have been.
 This has prompted us to be even more diligent in sharing these recommendations over and over again through this blog.

 Transitioning to Virchew for New Customers and Potential Customers